Most Popular JMS Interview Questions and Answers for Fresher and Experienced professionals:

 Q #10) What is a Bytes Message?

-java.io.DataInputStream and java.io.DataOutputStream are the APIs supporting these types of messaging.
+java.io.DataInputStream and java.io.DataOutputStream are APIs supporting these types of messaging.

 Q #12) What is a Text Message?

-Ans: A Text message is the one which is taken care of by java.lang.String and it inherits from the message interface and adds a text message body.
+Answer: A Text message is the one that is taken care of by java.lang.String and it inherits from the message interface and adds a text message body.
 This is used to transport the messages containing a text.

 Q #13) What is an Object message?

-Ans: An object message generally contains a Serializable Java object in its message body.
+Answer: An object message generally contains a serializable Java object in its message body.
 Generally, the receiver application receives the Object message in a read-only mode.

 Q #14) What is a Map message?